datastax/csharp-driver/CONTRIBUTING.md

 dotnet build src/Cassandra.sln
 ```

-On Windows, the command `dotnet build src/Cassandra.sln` should succeed while on macOS / Linux it may fail due to the lack of support for .NET Framework builds on non-Windows platforms.
-In these environments you need to specify a .NET target framework in order to successfully build the project.
+The command `dotnet build src/Cassandra.sln` should succeed.
+Otherwise, you need to specify a .NET target framework in order to successfully build the project.

 You can build specific projects against specific target frameworks on any platform like this: